cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 ## Impact

 The impact of a change to the existing environment will prove to be a good factor of assessing the risk in deploying the release.

-### Provisioning Change
+It will also be a necessary to know the impact so you can decide on how to implement the change.

 Let's start with the beginning.